Factored Classifier-Free Guidance: Introduction

 \section{Introduction}

-Counterfactual generation is fundamental to causal reasoning~\cite{pearl2009causality,peters2017elements,bareinboim2022on}, allowing us to explore hypothetical scenarios, such as \textit{How would this patient's disease have progressed if treatment A had been administered instead of treatment B?} The ability to answer such causal questions is important across various domains, such as healthcare~\cite{sanchez2022causal}, fairness~\cite{kusner2017counterfactual,xu2019achieving} and scientific discovery~\cite{narayanaswamy2020scientific}.
-There has been a growing interest in generating counterfactual images using deep generative models~\cite{komanduri2023identifiable,zevcevic2022pearl}, aiming to simulate how visual data would change under hypothetical interventions.
-Recent works extend the framework of Structural Causal Models (SCMs)~\cite{pearl2012causal,peters2017elements,bareinboim2022pearl} with deep generative models, performing counterfactual generation via a three-step procedure: \textit{abduction-action-prediction}~\cite{pawlowski2020deep,de2023high,xia2023neural,wu2025counterfactual,dash2022evaluating,sauer2021counterfactual}.
-These works typically parameterise their image-generating mechanisms with normalising flows~\cite{papamakarios2021normalizing,winkler2019learning}, GANs~\cite{goodfellow2014generative}, VAEs~\cite{kingma2013auto}, and HVAEs~\cite{child2020very,vahdat2020nvae}.
-However, these generative backbones often exhibit trade-offs between fidelity and flexibility~\cite{ribeiro2025demystifying,xia2022gan}.
-In this work, we explore diffusion models as a more powerful alternative for counterfactual inference.
+Counterfactual generation is considered to be fundamental to causal reasoning~\citep{peters2017elements,bareinboim2022on}, allowing us to explore hypothetical scenarios such as: \textit{`How would this patient's disease have progressed if they had received treatment A instead of treatment B?'}.
+Answering such causal questions is important across various domains, such as healthcare~\citep{castro2020causality}, fairness~\citep{kusner2017counterfactual} and scientific discovery~\citep{narayanaswamy2020scientific}.
+There has been a growing interest in generating counterfactual images using deep generative models, aiming to simulate how visual data would change under hypothetical interventions.
+Recent works build Structural Causal Models (SCMs)~\citep{pearl2009causality} using deep generative model components such as normalizing flows~\citep{rezende2015variational}, Variational Autoencoders (VAEs)~\citep{kingma2013auto,child2020very} and diffusion models~\citep{sohl2015deep,ho2020denoising}, enabling principled counterfactual inferences via \textit{abduction-action-prediction}~\citep{pawlowski2020deep,sanchez2022diffusion,de2023high,wu2025counterfactual,rasal2025diffusion,ribeiro2025demystifying}.